tbm/policies/Travel/conservancy-travel-policy.md

 #### Excess Baggage

-Should a team member travel on an airline that charges for a single piece of checked baggage, such a baggage expense is eligible for reimbursement.
+Should a team member travel on an airline that charges for a single piece of checked baggage, such a baggage expense is eligible for reimbursement with a receipt.
 Team members are responsible for charges on any baggage beyond a single piece, unless that additional baggage is materials specifically related to the Project's and Conservancy's mission (i.e., bringing t-shirts and other promotional materials to an event).

 #### Out-of-Policy Bookings